-The School's investment in capital assets for its governmental activities as of June 30, 2021, amounts to \$1,745,850 (net of accumulated depreciation).
-This investment in capital assets includes furniture, fixtures and equipment, leasehold improvements, improvements other than buildings, and motor vehicles.
+The School's investment in capital assets for its governmental activities as of June 30, 2022, amounts to \$8,608,333 (net of accumulated depreciation/amortization).
+This investment in capital assets includes a leased asset - building, furniture, fixtures and equipment, building improvements, improvements other than buildings, and motor vehicles.
 Additional information regarding the School's capital assets can be found in the notes to the financial statements.